 - Homemade Chocolate Cake: top it with fresh berries, whipped cream, and ice cream for an extra treat.
 We’re big fans of this one.

 - Glazed Strawberry Fruit Pizza: Make it heart-shaped to celebrate the day.

 Favorite Valentine’s Day Recipes

 February 14 is a really fun time to show your family how much you love them, and food is a wonderful way to demonstrate that.
 These ideas are just a starting point, and there are countless variations.

 Choose your family’s favorite recipes, and add your own twist.
 Use tomato-based pasta noodles with a marinara sauce for a pink spaghetti dinner.
-If cookies aren’t your thing, whip up a decadent cake or delicious cupcakes.
+If cookies aren’t your thing, whip up a decadent cake or delicious cupcakes or strawberry cheesecake.

 Incorporating one or two of these ideas into your holiday might only take a few minutes (or longer if you’re brave enough to bake and decorate those sugar cookies!), but it establishes fun traditions they’ll remember for years.
 It also makes Valentine’s Day less about romantic love and more about recognizing the love and appreciation for family.

 What are your favorite recipe ideas for Valentine’s Day?
-Let us know in the comments!
+Let us know on social #getfamilyapp!